doctortickle/CartesianGraph/README.md

 # Cartesian Graph

-Cartesian Graph is an undirected and unweighted graph representation of a Cartesian coordinate system.
+`CartesianGraph` is an undirected and unweighted graph representation of a Cartesian coordinate system.

 ## Using in your own project